darklang/docs/docs/contributing/porting-the-dark-backend.md

-This runs `map_s`, which applies the function to the list of arguments (`map_s` is short for map sequentially, which completes each previous task before starting the next one) `applyFnVal` calls the interpreter to run the passed in function, which might return a Task.
+This runs `map_s`, which applies the function to the list of arguments (`map_s` is short for map sequentially, which completes each previous task before starting the next one). `applyFnVal` calls the interpreter to run the passed in function, which might return a Task.

 ### New types

-The F# port also creates the ability to add read type checking to Dark.
-Rather than using a non-nested type like `TResult`, we use `TRessult(DType, DType)` to indicate the types used in the `Ok` and `Error` constructors used by Result.
-The definition has switched from this in OCaml:
+The F# port also creates the ability to add type checking to Dark.
+Rather than using a non-nested type like `TResult`, we use `TResult(DType, DType)` to indicate the types used in the `Ok` and `Error` constructors used by Result.
+The definition of a type has switched from this in OCaml:

 ```
 module RuntimeT = struct